Table of contents

 - The SEPs in LG’s 5G diamond patent portfolio have been largely cited by Huawei, Qualcomm, and Samsung SEPs.

 - Approximately 40% of the applications found in LG’s diamond portfolio show possible quality issues.

 Concluding, LG Electronics holds a prominent position in the global LTE and 5G SEP landscape.
 From its high percentage of declared SEPs in telecommunications patents to its top-tier 5G SEPs and 5G diamond portfolio, these indicators either surpass those of Huawei or come in 2nd place.
 Even the technical distribution of its SEPs shows a firm stance in the global market.

 However, our findings in the Quality Highlights analysis of LG’s diamond portfolio in Patentcloud’s Due Diligence show potential novelty and patentability issues in approximately 40% of the applications.
 For those interested in LG Electronics’ 5G patent assets, the quality of LG’s 5G SEPs should be scrutinized in addition to their essentiality.

-Click the link here to get more insights and the full Due Diligence report on LG’s 5G diamond portfolio, for free!
+Click the link here to get the latest (updated on March 15, 2022) interactive Due Diligence report on LG’s 5G diamond portfolio, for free!